XPRIZE/GLEXP-Team-CCI/README.md

 Pubbly is a collection of software projects used to create Team CCI's winning submission to the Global Learning Xprize.

+## Install

+To download and install the Android application, go to https://github.com/XPRIZE/GLEXP-Team-CCI/releases/tag/1.0 and select one of the following two files:
+ * English: `English3rdUpdate.apk`
+ * Swahili: `Swahili3rdUpdate.apk`

+## Build

+For instructions on how to compile the source code, see "Submission from existing content" below.

 ## Overview

 Pubbly is comprised is four major (and one minor) software projects, each in it's own repository, each with a specific README.